skip navigation

 Bob Klem League - skaters in this league played travel hockey and high school.
 There's a wide range of skill level in our largest league.
 The Gold division is for the top players, while Silver is the middle tier and Bronze is the third level.
 This league plays games primarily on Sunday's.

 D League - skaters in this league are fairly new to the sport and are still learning the game.
-This league plays primarily during the week, primarily on Monday's.
+This league plays primarily on Sunday's and Monday's.
+It includes 2 levels of play - top (includes some low C players), and lower level, D level only players.

 Z League - skaters in this league are brand new and have recently started playing the game.
 This league plays mostly on Thursday nights.